amass01/react-for-fun/README.md

 'for-fun' react app
 ___

- react here, react there, react is everywhere.
+ react is here, react is there, react is everywhere.